mensur-durakovic/devfolio/content/blog/create-attractive-3d-product-screen-in-flutter/index.md

 ## PurchaseButton widget

-Purchase button is a simple widget for a user to confirm his purchase
+The purchase button is a simple widget for a user to confirm his purchase

 ```csharp
 class PurchaseButton extends StatelessWidget {